Itential-Pre-Builts/AWS-EC2-REST/documentation/Create VPC Subnet - AWS - EC2 - REST.md

 ### Supported IAP Versions

 Itential Workflow Projects are built and tested on particular versions of IAP.
 In addition, Workflow Projects are often dependent on external systems and as such, these Workflow Projects will have dependencies on these other systems.
-This version of **Create VPC Subnet - AWS - EC2 - REST** has been tested with:
+This version of **Create VPC Subnet - AWS** has been tested with:

 - IAP **2023.1**